European Capital of Gastronomic Culture

-Chew on this: In June 2018 it was formally announced that Kraków - a city increasingly accustomed to being feted with lofty titles by international organisations (UNESCO World Heritage Site, City of Literature) - would be bestowed yet another: European Capital of Gastronomic Culture 2019.
-The title is divined by the European Gastronomic Academy and 2019 is the first time it has ever been awarded, meaning that Kraków, much like a communist-era mother holding a crying baby, has skipped to the front of the queue straight past perhaps more obvious or deserving contenders like San Sebastian, Lyon, Florence, Copenhagen, Lisbon (who it apparently beat in the final by unanimous decision)...heck, Warsaw, and...well, much of western Europe.
-Nonetheless, and hardly surprisingly, the unexpected announcement was loudly cheered locally, where hundreds of pierogi-pinching babcias paused their work to take a bow....
+Chew on this: In 2019, Kraków - a city increasingly accustomed to being feted with lofty titles by international organisations (UNESCO World Heritage Site, City of Literature) - was bestowed yet another: European Capital of Gastronomic Culture 2019.
+The title was divined by the newly established European Gastronomic Academy, and 2019 was the first time that said award had ever been awarded.
+As such, Kraków - much like a communist-era mother holding a crying baby - had essentially skipped to the front of the queue of gastronomic prestige, straight past perhaps more obvious or deserving contenders like San Sebastian, Lyon, Florence, Copenhagen, Lisbon (who it apparently beat in the final by unanimous decision)...heck, Warsaw, and...well, much of western Europe.
+Nonetheless, and hardly surprisingly, the unexpected honour was loudly cheered locally, where hundreds of pierogi-pinching babcias paused their work to take a bow....

 We would argue that...yeah, they do.
 From our unique perspective of observing the hospitality, gastronomy and tourism markets of Kraków for the past 20 years, the city has certainly undergone a remarkable transformation.
 Just take a look at our guide for the evidence.
 Our first edition of Kraków In Your Pocket, published in 1999, while largely a love letter to the city (which it remains to this day), was also a catalogue of complaints about service and warnings to our western readers when it came to the Restaurants section.
 There were only a handful of decent restaurants in town, and those top venues certainly weren't anything you could call ‘trendsetting.’
 Today we don’t have room in print for all of the worthy restaurants in town, let alone snarky reviews of which eateries to avoid (those you can find online), despite the fact that this section has only grown in length over the years.
 Quite simply, Kraków is is one of the top travel destinations in the world today, and it has the restaurants to reflect that; we’re proud to recommend so many of them.